kakmond/CSVReaderTest/README.md

 #### 1. Using git submodule (the preferred way)

 The Git repository for CSVReaderTest is structured as a Git submodule.
 Git submodules let you add a Git repository inside another Git repository, but keep the two sets of files separate.
+If you add code as a "submodule", `git` will not commit the test code as part of your project (git knows its a separate project).

 Here are the steps:

 ```
-# 1. change directory to your CSVReader project
+1. change directory to your CSVReader project
 > cd /workspace/csvreader

-# 2. add the CSVReaderTest as a submodule, and put the files in a
+2. add the CSVReaderTest as a submodule, and put the files in a
-#    subdirectory named "test".
+   subdirectory named "test".
-#    IMPORTANT: don't forget the "test" parameter on command line
+   IMPORTANT: don't forget the "test" parameter on command line
 > git submodule add https://github.com/OOP2017/CSVReaderTest.git test

 # This should add files to the "test" directory.
 # You should have files
 # test/ku/util/BigCSVReaderTest.java and test/ku/util/EasyCSVReaderTest.java

-# 3. If you _don't_ have any files in the test directory then do this:
+3. If you _don't_ have any files in the test directory then do this:
 > git submodule init
 > git submodule update
 ```